 Q.What made you decide to paint a Nativity?

-A. Well, my wife Megan, who is the idea person behind most of the paintings, has been “strongly suggesting” that we create a Nativity for the Home Collection for the last several years.
+A. Well, my wife Megan, who comes up with a lot of the ideas for my artwork, has been “strongly suggesting” for the last several years that we create a Nativity for the Home Collection.
 I was finally convinced, and I’m glad I was.
 I’m very happy with the result.

 Q. Why did it take several years to convince you to do it?